Centre Democrats (Netherlands): Early years (1984–1989)

 The Centre Democrats was founded on 7 November 1984 by a few low-key members who broke away from the Centre Party (CP).
-On 5 December the same year the only Member of Parliament for the Centre Party, Hans Janmaat, changed party to the Centre Democrats and became its seventh member.
+On 5 December, the only Member of Parliament for the Centre Party, Hans Janmaat, changed party to the Centre Democrats and became its seventh member.
 Janmaat believed that by steering a more moderate course, the Centre Party would attract more voters at the polls, but was expelled by the party's hardliners.
 In an attempt to appear more mainstream than the Centre Party, the new Centre Democrats' slogans were more moderate and less explicit.
-As opposed to the Centre Party's Eigen volk eerst ("Our People First"), the Centre Democrats' manifesto used the Dutch proverb Oost West Thuis Best ("East, West, Home Best").
+As opposed to the Centre Party's Eigen volk eerst ("Our People First"), the Centre Democrats' manifesto used the Dutch proverb Oost West Thuis Best ("There's No Place Like Home").
 After Janmaat joined the Centre Democrats, the party became known as "his" party.
 Despite widespread media coverage generated by Janmaat's reputation, party membership remained small in the first few years.

 Hans Janmaat as a Member of Parliament in early 1984 (while still representing the Centre Party).

 During its early years, the Centre Democrats received extensive media attention on two occasions.
 The first occurred when the Centre Democrats and Centre Party met on 29 March 1986 in Kedichem.
 A group of anti-fascist activists believed that the two parties were planning to merge, and firebombed the hotel where the meeting was held.
 The venue was severely damaged, Janmaat narrowly escaped death and the party secretary Wil Schuurman had one leg amputated after jumping from a window to escape the conflagration.

 Janmaat's attempt to be reinstated as a teacher at his old school following his failed re-election to parliament led to the second media frenzy.
 Although he was legally permitted to go back to his job, the protests of some students and parents due to his reputation as a "racist", led him to be bought off by the court from pursuing a return to his old job.
-Unable to go back to his former job, Jaanmaat returned to politics.
+Unable to go back to his former job, Janmaat returned to politics.
 Taking advantage of Janmaat's profile, the Centre Democrats contested the 1986 general election under the name Lijst Janmaat/Centrumdemocraten, but gained just 0.1% of the vote and no parliamentary seat.
 The Centre Democrats failed in its attempt to win votes from the Centre Party, which gained 0.4% of the vote but also did not win a seat.